lshpaner/data_science_for_everyone/README.md

 Thank you Dr. Tarshizi and Erin Cooke for your collaboration on this project.
 Moreover, thank you to everyone involved as contributors to this repository.

 ### Reference

-Leonardi, P. & Contractor, N. (2018).
-Better People Analytics.
-Harvard Business Review.
+Shmueli, G., Bruce, P. C., Gedeck, P., & Patel, N. R. (2020). *Data mining for business
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; https://hbr.org/2018/11/better-people-analytics
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  analytics: Concepts, techniques and applications in Python.* John Wiley & Sons, Inc.